Wang och'ŏnch'ukkuk chŏn: Overview

-It was loaned to the National Museum of Korea and went on display there from Dec.
-18, 2010 to April 3, 2011, 1283 years after the document was first written.
+The manuscript was loaned to the National Museum of Korea and went on display there from 18 December 2010 to 3 April 2011, 1283 years after the document was first written.

 Excerpt: Hyecho on Kapiśa/Jibin (paragraph 22)

-One of the important excerpts from Hyecho's work relates to his visit to Jibin (Kapisa) in 726 CE: for example, he reports that the country was ruled by a Turk King, thought to be one of the Turk Shahis, and that his Queen and dignitaries practice Buddhism (三寶, "Triratna"):
+One of the important excerpts from Hyecho's work relates to his visit to Jibin (Kapisa) in 726 CE.
+For example, he reports that the country was ruled by a Turk King, thought to be one of the Turk Shahis, and that his queen and dignitaries practice Buddhism:

 Text of the visit of Jibin by Hyecho: he reports that the Turk King, Queen and dignitaries practice Buddhism (三寶, "Triratna").
 726 CE.